fossum/sel-device-mcp/README.md

 # sel-device-mcp

 An MCP (Model Context Protocol) server to allow AI intelligent access to Schweitzer Engineering Laboratories (SEL) devices.
-Utilizes telnet and serial communication protocols to interact with connected devices through a REST API interface.
+Utilizes telnet and serial communication protocols to interact with connected devices.

 ## Features